pecu/FinancialVision/Explainable Digital Currency Candlestick Pattern AI Learner/README.md

 [[ IEEE Xplore ]](https://ieeexplore.ieee.org/document/9727231?fbclid=IwAR3doeRuCKiY19_yQbSFqeiKBnurg4n1eK9tPEETEpiCXp2kolE1hYB-I7M)

 More and more hedge funds have integrated AI techniques into the traditional trading strategy to speculate on cryptocurrency.
 Among the conventional technical analysis, candlestick pattern recognition is a critical financial trading technique by visual judgment on graphical price movement.
-A model with high accuracy still can not meet the demand under the highly regulated financial industry that requires understanding the decision-making and quantifying the potential risk.
+However, the deep neural network (DNN) model with high accuracy still can not meet the demand under the highly regulated financial industry that requires understanding the decision-making and quantifying the potential risk.
-Despite the deep convolutional neural networks (CNNs) have a significant performance.
 Especially in a highly speculative market, blindly trusting a black-box model will incur lots of troubles.
-Therefore, it is necessary to incorporate explainability into a DNN-based classic trading strategy, candlestick pattern recognition.
-It can make an acceptable justification for traders in the cryptocurrency market.
+Therefore, the study incorporates explainability into a DNN-based classic trading strategy, candlestick pattern recognition and aims to make an acceptable justification for traders in the cryptocurrency market.
 The paper exposes the black box and provides two algorithms as following.
 The first is an Adversarial Interpreter to explore the explainability.
 The second is an Adversarial Generator to enhance the model's explainability.
-To trust in the AI model and understand its judgment, the participant adopts powerful AI techniques to create more possibilities for AI in the cryptocurrency market.
+With more trust in the AI model and understanding in its judgment, the participant will create more possibilities for AI in the cryptocurrency market.

 ## Results